edgarate/loopback-next/docs/site/Context.md

-To support the dynamic tracking of such artifacts registered within a context chain, we introduce `ContextObserver` interface and `ContextView` class that can be used to watch a list of bindings matching certain criteria depicted by a `BindingFilter` function and an optional `BindingSorter` function to sort matched bindings.
+To support the dynamic tracking of such artifacts registered within a context chain, we introduce `ContextObserver` interface and `ContextView` class that can be used to watch a list of bindings matching certain criteria depicted by a `BindingFilter` function and an optional `BindingComparator` function to sort matched bindings.

 ```ts